NGEET/fates-tutorial/docs/source/inventory_init.md

 ## Guide for a Cold Start Simulation with Inventory (Case 3) ##

 The key element in an inventory initialization, is specifying what inventory data is available and what format the data is provided in.
 The pre-tutorial work should have resulted in your data being correctly formatted.
+But for our first run we will use the data from BCI which is publically available from Dryad.
+We have already downloaded this data and formatted it for FATES.
+You will find the BCI data under inventory_data in your container.

-All of the inventory initialization code is contained in this file:[main/FatesInventoryInitMod.F90](https://github.com/NGEET/fates/blob/master/main/FatesInventoryInitMod.F90)
+All of the inventory initialization code in FATES is contained in this file:[main/FatesInventoryInitMod.F90](https://github.com/NGEET/fates/blob/master/main/FatesInventoryInitMod.F90)

 ## Namelist Entries ##

-Two namelist entries are required: a flag that turns on inventory initialization, and the full path to a control file, these entries can be specified in user_nl_elm
-(described in more  detail in the next section).
+To tell FATES what configuration we want and which optional modules to turn on, we specify a number of name list options when we set up the case.
+This will be explained in more detail in the next lesson.
+For inventory initialization two namelist entries are required: a flag that turns on inventory initialization, and the full path to a control file, these entries can be specified in user_nl_elm (described in more  detail in the next lesson).

 ```
 use_fates_inventory_init = .true.